larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # AMDGPU and Intel can skip the NVIDIA package.

-# Enable SCX and ananicy ccp
+# Enable SCX and ananicy ccp - We will install the cachyos ananicy rules
+# from AUR after install
 systemctl enable ananicy-cpp scx.service
 ```